Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Methodology

 The physical origin of FRBs remains uncertain.
 Their inferred all-sky rates suggest that they are produced by a common class of astrophysical events \citep[e.g.,][]{Petroff19,Ravi22}, yet proposed progenitors span a wide range, from magnetars to various classes of compact object mergers \citep[e.g.,][]{Kashiyama13, Totani13, Wang16, Platts19}.
 In this work, we adopt an agnostic approach and explore several merger pathways involving WDs that may lead to FRB production.
 Specifically, our models include three potential FRB formation pathways and one alternative outcome (SNe Ia):

-\begin{enumerate} \item {\bf FRB Candidate} -- {\it O/Ne+Any:} merger- or accretion-induced collapse of an O/Ne WD with any companion type (degenerate or non-degenerate). \item {\bf FRB Candidate} -- {\it WD+WD:} merger between two carbon-oxygen (CO) WDs of any mass. \item {\bf FRB Candidate} -- {\it massive WD+WD:} mergers between a massive white dwarf ($M>0.85~{\rm M_\odot}$), either O/Ne or CO, and another CO white dwarf. \item {\bf SNe Ia Candidates} -- {\it massive WD mergers:} We adopt two criteria for SNe Ia progenitors: (i) mergers between a massive CO WD ($>0.85~{\rm M_\odot}$) and WD, including CO and He WDs\footnote{Note that He WDs are excluded from our FRB analysis because it is unclear whether they can cause WD collapse or a detonation on the primary WD's surface \citep[e.g.,][]{Shen12,Shen14a,Shen14b,Shen25}.}, and (ii) mergers between two CO WDs of any mass.
+\begin{enumerate} \item {\bf FRB Candidate} -- {\it O/Ne+Any:} merger- or accretion-induced collapse of an O/Ne WD with any companion type (degenerate or non-degenerate). \item {\bf FRB Candidate} -- {\it WD+WD:} merger between two carbon-oxygen (CO) WDs of any mass. \item {\bf FRB Candidate} -- {\it massive WD+WD:} mergers between a massive white dwarf ($M>0.85~{\rm M_\odot}$), either O/Ne or CO, and another CO white dwarf. \item {\bf SNe Ia Candidates} -- {\it massive WD mergers:} We adopt two criteria for SNe Ia progenitors: (i) mergers between a massive CO WD ($>0.85~{\rm M_\odot}$) and WD, including CO and He WDs\footnote{Note that He WDs are excluded from our FRB analysis because it is unclear whether they would cause WD collapse or a detonation on the primary WD's surface \citep[e.g.,][]{Dan11,Shen12,Shen14a,Shen14b,Shen25}.}, and (ii) mergers between two CO WDs of any mass.
 We note that FRB candidates are of interest here; see Appendix \ref{app:ia} for details on SNe Ia rates from our models. \end{enumerate}

 The first channel (O/Ne+Any) corresponds exclusively to super-Chandrasekhar accretion- or merger-induced collapse of O/Ne white dwarfs.
-This channel is motivated by models in which the collapse of an O/Ne WD produces a rapidly rotating, highly magnetized neutron star that is a plausible FRB engine \citep[e.g.,][]{Nomoto91,Usov92,Schwab21,Combi25}.
+This channel is motivated by models in which the collapse of an O/Ne WD produces a rapidly rotating, highly magnetized neutron star that is a plausible FRB engine \citep[e.g.,][but see also the latter for a different outcome]{Nomoto91,Usov92,Schwab21,Combi25, Schwab16}.

 The two WD+WD channels (Cases 2 and 3) allow us to explore double-white dwarf mergers more generally.
 Although CO+CO mergers are often associated with Type Ia supernovae, a fraction may instead avoid thermonuclear explosion and produce either a massive, strongly magnetized WD or undergo collapse into a neutron star: both discussed as potential FRB progenitors \citep{GarciaBerro12,Kashiyama13,Schwab21}.
-Observationally, magnetic WDs are systematically heavier than their non-magnetic counterparts \citep[e.g.,][]{Liebert03,Tout08,Kawka07,GarciaBerro12,Kepler13,Caiazzo21,Jewett24}, supporting the idea that they originate from mergers.
+Observationally, magnetic WDs are systematically heavier and spin more rapidly than their non-magnetic counterparts \citep[e.g.,][]{Liebert03,Tout08,Kawka07,GarciaBerro12,Kepler13,Caiazzo21,Jewett24}, possibly supporting the idea that they originate from mergers.

 For these reasons, we do not impose a Chandrasekhar-mass requirement on WD+WD mergers in our FRB channels.
 Nonetheless, the majority of our systems are near-Chandrasekhar: approximately $70\%$ of Case 2 mergers and $100\%$ of Case 3 mergers have total mass exceeding $1.35~{\rm M_\odot}$.